Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Experiments

 \section{Experiments}

-We demonstrate that our techniques are practical and compare them against related work in terms of both effectiveness and efficiency.
-For our approximation techniques, we quantify the tradeoff between running time and result quality.
+We show that our techniques are practical and compare them against related work in terms of both effectiveness and efficiency.
+For \SymGD, we demonstrate good approximation quality and quantify the tradeoff between running time and result quality.
+Using 39 different combinations of datasets and given rankings, we evaluate the effects of parameters ($n$, $m$, $k$), the data distribution and the ranking function used to generate the given ranking, demonstrating the applicability of \RankHow to realistic non-linear ranking functions.
+The source code and data are available at \url{https://github.com/northeastern-datalab/rankhow}.